Portuguese grammar: Articles

-The noun after the indefinite article may be elided, in which case the article is equivalent to English "one" (if singular) or "some" (if plural): quero um também ("I want one too"), quero uns também ("I want some too").
+The noun after the indefinite article may be elided, in which case the article is equivalent to English "one" (if singular) or "some" (if plural): quero um também ("I want one as well"), quero uns também ("I want some as well").

 Nouns

 Nouns are classified into two grammatical genders ("masculine" and "feminine") and are inflected for grammatical number (singular or plural).
 Adjectives and determiners (articles, demonstratives, possessives, and quantifiers) must be inflected to agree with the noun in gender and number.
 Many nouns can take diminutive or augmentative suffixes to express size, endearment, or deprecation.

 Portuguese does not inflect nouns to indicate their grammatical function or case, relying instead on the use of prepositions (simple and phrasal), on pleonastic objects, or on the context or word order.
 Personal pronouns, on the other hand, still maintain some vestiges of declension from the ancestor language, Latin.